pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/3-basic-arm-control.md

 ### The gripper

-Grippers are part of arms: this means that if the arm is switched on, so is the gripper.
+Grippers are part of arms: this means that if the arm is turned on, so is the gripper.
-However, in most cases, the gripper is controlled independently from the rest of the arm.
+However, in most cases, the **gripper is controlled independently** from the rest of the arm.

 To get access to a gripper, you have to go through the corresponding arm:
 ```python